 My face in these vintage pictures – god save early GoPro cameras! – says it all.

 The Mediterranean has a few learn-to-sail venues and warm waters all year round, but to be honest, I’d attempt coast sailing other European routes – with an experienced crew – anytime.
-On the other hand, as appealing as they might seem, crossing the Atlantic ocean by sailboat or sailing across the world are dreams I better leave for the true adventurers out there for now.
+On the other hand, as appealing as they might seem, crossing the Atlantic ocean by sailboat or sailing across the world (both pretty respectful of the oceans) are dreams I better leave for the true adventurers out there for now.

 Do you have any other no-plane-required adventures in mind?
 If so, I’d be forever grateful if you could send me an email to aworldtotravel @ gmail . com and let me know more about them.
 Here at A World to Travel we are always in the lookout for cool, unique, and sustainable ways of enjoying our precious planet.
 Thank you very much!